top of page

 If you’d like more in-depth training on implementing your customer insurance review program, sign up for our FREE AgencyThrive Program.

-The AgencyThrive program is also a great tool you can use to train your licensed staff members so they understand the ins and outs of customer insurance reviews.
+The AgencyThrive program is also an excellent tool you can use to train your licensed staff members so they understand the ins and outs of customer insurance reviews.

 If you’re not sure about training your staff members yet, take a look at this article: The Monetary Benefits of Training Your Agency Staff Members to Conduct Customer Insurance Reviews